 ●Autoimmune gastritis – (See "Metaplastic (chronic) atrophic gastritis".)

 Chronic kidney disease — IV iron is the current standard in both dialysis- and nondialysis-associated chronic kidney disease (CKD).
 The rationale includes a number of biological and practical aspects of CKD, including impaired oral absorption, frequent use of calcium-containing salts and antacids, ongoing blood loss, synergism with erythropoiesis-stimulating agents (ESAs), and frequent visits and established IV access in those undergoing hemodialysis.
 This subject, and dosing for patients with CKD, is discussed in detail separately.
-(See "Iron balance in nondialysis, peritoneal dialysis, and home hemodialysis patients", section on 'Indications for oral versus intravenous iron therapy' and "Use of iron preparations in hemodialysis patients", section on 'Dosing and administration'.)
+(See "Treatment of iron deficiency in nondialysis chronic kidney disease (CKD) patients", section on 'Treatment' and "Treatment of iron deficiency in hemodialysis patients", section on 'Dosing and administration'.)

 Cancer — There are numerous causes of anemia in patients with cancer, including chronic inflammation, impaired absorption of nutrients, hemolysis, and iron deficiency, often caused by bleeding.
 (See "Hematologic complications of malignancy: Anemia and bleeding".)